 Cold therapy.
 Putting ice on the area may reduce swelling and pain, especially in the first few days after injury.

 Elevation.
 Propping up the foot so it's above the level of your heart may ease swelling.

 Prescription or over-the-counter pain medicines.
 These help reduce pain and swelling.
 Talk with your healthcare provider before taking any.

 Immobilization.
-Devices such as a splint, cast, or walking boot can protect the bone and ease pain.
-They can help keep the bone in place so it heals properly.
-You may need to avoid putting any weight on the broken bone for a period of time.
+Devices, such as a splint, cast, or walking boot, can protect the bone and ease pain.
+They can help keep the bone in place so it heals correctly.
+You may need to not put any weight on the broken bone for a period of time.
 Severe fractures usually need a longer limit on weight-bearing activities.

 Stretching and strengthening exercises.
 Certain exercises can help you regain flexibility and strength in your foot.

 Surgery.
 You usually won't need surgery.
 But you may need it if the bone is broken into 2 or more pieces and is not aligned (displaced), doesn’t heal correctly, or takes a long time to heal.

 Call your healthcare provider right away if any of the following occur: